ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 `www.netflix.com.`

 The last period is assumed to be there in a browser when it's not present.
 The DNS Root is hosted on DNS Root Servers (13).
 These are hosted by 12 major companies.

 **Root Hints** is a pointer to the DNS Root servers provided by the OS vendor

-Process
+**Process**:

 1. DNS client asks DNS Resolver for IP address of a given DNS name.
 2. Using the Root Hints file, the DNS Resolver communicates with one or more of the root servers to access the root zone and begin the process of finding the IP address.

 The Root Zone is organized by IANA (Internet Assigned Numbers Authority).
 Their job is to manage the contents of the root zone.
 IANA is in charge of the DNS system because they control the root zone.

-#### 1.2.12.2.
+### 1.12.2.
 DNS Hierarchy

 Assuming a laptop is querying DNS directly for www.amazon.com and using a root hints file to know how to access a root server and query the root zone.